convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   warning and verify that each data-bound iterator has visible content.
 - Keep a standalone Playwright script for the final online/offline assertions;
   do not rely exclusively on an interactive browser transport.
+- In that script, use the strict acceptance labels above.
+Assert the root count, uniqueness, the 22-product count, mutually exclusive catalog/detail states, every breadcrumb segment, browser Back and visible Back.
+Do not choose an arbitrary first/last card or infer success from merely finding some data.
 - Run the final acceptance twice with the same persistent browser profile.
 The second launch must reach the catalog and must not remain at active 100/100.
 - In the standalone Playwright output, emit one machine-readable line named